Rokon-Khan/ph-level-2-assignment-1/README.md

-# 1. Interfaces vs. Types in TypeScript: What’s the Difference?
+# 1. What are some differences between interfaces and types in TypeScript?

 TypeScript offers two powerful tools for defining shapes of data: **interfaces** and **types**.
 While they often seem interchangeable, understanding their differences can help you make informed decisions about when to use each.